-Manhunt On For Wisconsin Fugitive Joseph Jakubowski Who Stole Guns And Targeted Trump With Manifesto
+Manhunt On For Wisconsin Fugitive Joseph Jakubowski Who Allegedly Stole Guns, Targeted Trump With Manifesto

 “When you look at his document that he wrote, it’s really a long list of injustices he believes the government and society and the upper class have put forward onto the rest of the citizens, so there’s really nothing specific where he’s saying, ‘I was wronged in this way’ or ‘I was wronged in that way.
 It’s just an overview that he feels that government and law enforcement, in particular, are acting as terrorists and enslaving the people and creating this environment that he finds unacceptable.”

-Perhaps most disturbingly, investigators have uncovered earlier communications attributed to Jakubowski in which he wrote of dying at Trump’s hand, as well as a goal of “saving everyone” by killing American politicians one-by-one.
+Perhaps most disturbingly, investigators have uncovered earlier communications attributed to Jakubowski in which he wrote of dying at Trump’s hand, as well as a goal of “saving everyone” by killing American politicians one by one.
 According to friends close to the 32-year-old fugitive, Joseph Jakubowski had previously spoken of stealing a cache of weapons and carrying out an “unspecified attack.”

 @Forever_Lucid @NOMORE22TODAY1 Wrong.
 He's a Bundy loving "soverign citizen" type.
 WE leftists don't claim that kind of ideology It's tea party/ libertarian crap.